-Next the checkout or billing staff selects the visit and posts the charges.
+At any time after you make an encounter ready for billing, your practice’s checkout or billing staff can select the visit and posts the charges.

-After your practice posts charges for an encounter, the clinician can no longer make changes to the electronic encounter form.
+After your practice posts charges for an encounter, the clinician can no longer make changes in the Bill window.
 However, any user can click “Billed” at the bottom of the chart note to review it.

 Also, the clinician can still chart new diagnoses and procedures.
-Billers will see the “New Items” status and can add the diagnoses and procedures to the claim.
+Billers will see the “New Items” status and can add the diagnoses and procedures to the claim later.